Luciana Del Mar Showcases Her Hourglass Curves In A Tight Tube Top & Ripped Jeans

 Luciana had her dark hair parted in the center.
 She styled the long locks in voluminous curls that fell down her back and cascaded over her shoulder.

-She also opted for a full face of makeup.
-The glam look seemed to consist of mascara-covered lashes and black eyeliner, as well as pink eye shadow and defined brows.

-She looked to accentuate her facial features with pink blush on her cheekbones and a shimmering glow on her nose, chin, forehead, and under eyes.
+The model also opted for a full face of makeup.
+The glam look seemed to consist of mascara-covered lashes and black eyeliner, as well as pink eyeshadow and defined brows.
+She looked to accentuate her facial features with pink blush on her cheekbones and a shimmering glow on her nose, chin, forehead, and lower eyes.
 She appeared to complete the application with soft pink lipstick.

-Luciana’s 897,000-plus followers went wild for the photo, clicking the like button more than 19,000 likes within the first 13 hours after it was published to her feed.
+Luciana’s 897,000-plus followers went wild for the photo and clicked the “like” button more than 19,000 likes within the first 13 hours after it was published to her feed.
 Fans also flocked to the comments section to leave over 500 messages.

 “WOW looking good,” one follower stated.